sabrid369/BFMD-SN-U-net/README.md

 _give attention where the information present on the spatil axis, or with other words suppress the noise in the image, and to learn different sizes of information more effectively as it has higher receptive field.(without increasing convolution parameters) give learn a channel attention map by exploiting the inter-channel relationship of features and use Conv1d instead of MLP to improve computational efficiency_

+# PyTorch Training
+You can start with data_augmentation_and_zero_padding.py and then train.py
+# Pytorch Test
+You can test with test.py

-# Training
+# Keras Training
-You can train with train.py
+You can start with train.py
-# Test
+# Keras Test
 You can test with test.py

 # If you are inspired by our work, please cite the this paper